 NO 2: They have good hand-eye coordination.

 You’ll see your baby look at toys and teethers, pick them up and bring them to their mouth.
-If they can’t do that, then they’ll struggle with self-feeding finger foods.
+If they can’t do that, then they’ll struggle with baby led weaning and finger foods.

 NO 3: They can swallow food.

-No, these signs apply to all babies, whether they are breastfed or formula-fed.
-And regardless of whether you’re planning on offering purées or baby-led weaning.
+No, these signs apply to all babies, whether they are breastfed or drinking infant formula.
+And regardless of whether you’re planning on offering purées or baby led weaning.

 When is a premature baby ready for solids?